 For two interlacing polynomials, Fisk showed the following result. \begin{lem}\emph{\cite[Lemma 1.20]{Fisk08}} Let both $f(x)$ and $g(x)$ be standard real polynomials with only real zeros.
 Assume that $\deg(f(x))=n$ and all real zeros of $f(x)$ are $s_1, \ldots, s_n$.
 If $\deg(g)=n-1$ and we write

 then $g\sep f$ if and only if all $c_i$ are positive. \end{lem}

 A real polynomial is {\it weakly (Hurwitz) stable} if all of its zeros lie in the closed left half of the complex plane.
-We refer to \cite[Chapter 9]{M66} for deep surveys on the stability theory of polynomials.
+See \cite[Chapter 9]{M66} for deep surveys on the stability theory of polynomials.
 Let $L_n(x)$ be the $n$th Legendre polynomial.
 Tur\'{a}n-type inequalities \cite{T50} state that

 In 1948, Szeg\"{o} gave four different proofs of the famous Tur\'{a}n-type inequality on Legendre polynomials \cite{S48}.
-Many important (orthogonal) polynomials and special functions were proved to satisfy some Tur\'{a}n-type inequalities, see \cite{BK16} for instance.
+It has been proved that many important (orthogonal) polynomials and special functions satisfy some Tur\'{a}n-type inequalities (see \cite{BK16} for instance).

-We get the zeros distribution related to $T_{n}(x)$ as follows.
+The following gives the zeros properties related to $T_{n}(x)$.